andey-robins/compilers/06/README.md

 - [ ] array return types are valid
 - [ ] null is a reference type to an array or class. it cannot be compared to an integer
 - [ ] `read()` returns an integer
+  - [x] register in symbol table
+  - [ ] use for checking function call statements
 - [ ] `print()` has a void return type and takes any number of integers
+  - [x] register in symbol table
+  - [ ] use for checking function call statements
 - [ ] constructors may not be called directly
 - [ ] a method may not return something if it is a constructor or has the `void` return type
 - [ ] methods do not have to have a return statement (even if they have a return type (this is such an unbelievably bad idea, it pains me to allow it))